Updated —

 Tanker Clusters

-Persian Gulf Queue
+Persian Gulf / Hormuz core

 Malacca Surge Zone

-150+ vessels (Jun 12-14) · Singapore mega-cluster · bypass pivot entrenched
+Consistently dense traffic across this week's AIS frames · Singapore mega-cluster · bypass pivot entrenched

 Why It Matters